 - Don’t act like a high school senior

 The two most important personal qualities to signal during your interview are your strong commitment to medicine, discussed in the previous tip, and your maturity for your age.
 It’s not enough to simply act like a high school senior; you want to act like a college senior as this is the demographic that medical schools usually interview and admit.
 Of course, this is easier said than done, but there are a few things you can do to give yourself this appearance of maturity.
 Assuming an air of confidence helps fight the nerves and allows you to seem calm and collected.
 Good posture and a strong handshake will go a long way in this respect.
 In addition, make sure to take natural pauses before you answer questions, rather than quickly rushing into your responses.
 This brief relapse will help you maintain control over the pace of the interview.

 - Practice, practice, practice

 Practice really does make perfect.
 While you’re not supposed to memorize interview responses and recite them like an automaton, you’re not supposed to go in blind either.
 The best way to prepare is to simulate the actual experience of a medical program interview.
-Admissions Hero offers a combined medical program interview prep program, where one of our interview specialists will run through practice questions with you in a mock interview format.
+CollegeVine offers a combined medical program interview prep program, where one of our interview specialists will run through practice questions with you in a mock interview format.